17 Tips For The Best Game Day At The Michigan Big House

 Purses, fanny packs, and student backpacks are all forbidden.
 Instead of a traditional purse, you can use a small clear-gallon bag for any personal items.
 Luckily, there are now stadium-approved clear purses available.

 Parents with toddlers can bring in a small diaper bag with formula in plastic bottles.
-For any necessary medical supply bags, you can address these with the entry staff at the gates.
+You can address any necessary medical supply bags with the entry staff at the gates.
 Come early as it is easier for the staff to be thorough and kind before the crowds get too large.

 Tailgating is an art form in Ann Arbor for Michigan football games.
 Many families and friends groups have been tailgating in the lots around the stadium, across Stadium Boulevard at the Ann Arbor Golf and Outing Club, and at homes throughout the area.
 TVs, grills, corn hole (bean bag game), and music are all a part of the scene.